achall36/RoxvilleRooster.github.io/espionage_game_setting_rules_simpler.md

 The agent’s intimate knowledge of wrestling maneuvers grants him a +1 to any opposed Strength or Agility grappling rolls.
-Additionally, he substitutes his Unarmed Combat damage for normal grappling damage.
+Additionally, he substitutes his unarmed (martial artist) damage for normal grappling damage.

 **Normal**: Snake has Martial Artist and does Str+d4 damage with his unarmed strikes.
 When he grapples, he does only his Strength in damage.

 **Example**: Snake learns Grab and Hold.
-Now, he may apply his Unarmed Combat (Basic) damage to grappled opponents, doing Str+d4 damage to anyone within his iron grasp.
-Should he later get, Unarmed Combat (Advanced), it increases to Str+d6.
+Now, he may apply his unarmed combat (martial artist) damage to grappled opponents, doing Str+d4 damage to anyone within his iron grasp.
+Should he later get Improved Martial Artist, it increases to Str+d6.

 ### Grizzled